This post may contain affiliate links.

 Unfriend, Unfollow, and Block Drama Addicts

 If you're a recovering drama addict like me, there is hope.
 I finally got fed up and moved on.
 However, if you're reading this and thinking of someone who has been a thorn in your side recently, please know that you can't help them see the folly of their ways.
 Just move on because they need to decide to leave the drama behind.
-My recovery started with hitting bottom.
-Not one week passed with me fighting with someone online, at work, at home.
+My recovery started with hitting rock bottom.
+Not one week passed without me fighting with someone online, at work, or at home.
 It was insanity and I was losing the drama game.
 One day I made an appointment with a therapist.
 That was four years ago and I'm happy to say that I'm a reformed drama addict.

 The addiction is still there.
 Many times I'm tempted to jump into the drama with someone, but I have a lifetime of evidence showing that this doesn't work and I'm able to turn away from the temptation.